 Mary’s blessedness is equal to the blessedness of her Son, though not by nature but by grace.
 And since she is preserved free from the stain of original sin by the grace of God, St. Paul’s exhortation to all the faithful, that they “put off the old nature for the new nature” does not apply to her (Eph 4:22-24).
 Mary is God’s re-creation of fallen humanity from the time she has been first created upon the infusion of her soul into the body.

 The fullness of grace with which Mary is endowed is a singular gift from God in virtue of her Divine Maternity.
-She is certainly the model of spiritual perfection in her mystical communion with God, since His heavenly kingdom has circumscribed her soul.
+She is certainly the model of spiritual perfection in her mystical communion with God since His heavenly kingdom has circumscribed her soul.
 The interior life that Mary leads is complete without any spiritual imperfections.
 Yet she is maturing as she increases in wisdom and knowledge through life’s experiences.
-Mary’s soul searches for the deep things of God for greater understanding of Him, but without the slightest regression or a fall from grace (1 Cor 2:10).
+Mary’s soul searches for the deep things of God for a greater understanding of Him, but without the slightest regression or a fall from grace (1 Cor 2:10).
 Her soul is completely detached from the created world and united with the non-created God.
 She lives her life in spirit and in truth.
 The motto of her soul is faithfulness and abandonment.
 She who follows her Son walks not in darkness but possesses the light of life (Jn 8:12) by walking in the light as her Son is in the light (1 Jn.
 1:7), he who has claimed to be the “light of the world.”
-The Holy Spirit who is love enlightens her soul in the perfection of love.
+The Holy Spirit, who is love, enlightens her soul in the perfection of love.
 She is God’s perfect creation, ever-blossoming in perfection.

 a mighty one who will save;

 he will exult over you with loud singing.